 - 1. Insist that your student attend school every day unless illness or a family emergency occurs. - 2.
-Attend Parent University meetings. - 3.
-Call the school office when the student is going to be absent.
+Attend Parent Forum meetings. - Call the school office when the student is going to be absent.
 Send a note when the student returns from an absence.
 Please refer to the ATTENDANCE section of the handbook for further clarification of this process. - 4.
-See that the student gets the appropriate amount of sleep on school nights to be attentive and alert in class. - 5.
-Ensure that the student eats breakfast each morning, as it is essential and necessary for adequate brain function. - 6.
-Ensure that the student is dressed appropriately as per the school Dress Code. - 7.
+See that the student gets the appropriate amount of sleep on school nights to be attentive and alert in class.

+- 5. Ensure that the student eats breakfast each morning, as it is essential and necessary for adequate brain function. - Ensure that the student is dressed appropriately as per the school Dress Code. - 7.
 Provide uninterrupted study time in a quiet and orderly place to study and complete course work.
 Encourage daily reading time after school for the student. - 8.
 Check with the student daily regarding assignments and monitor completion of assignments.
-Your student's progress and practice may be monitored through the Summit Learning Platform as well as through the Parent Portal on PowerSchool. - 9.
+Your student's progress and practice may be monitored by PowerSchool, Google Classroom and teacher communication. - 9.
 Contact teachers immediately to request a conference with the school staff if there is a question concerning student progress.